SilentCircle/silent-phone-android/silentphone2/support/zrtpcpp/README.md

 **Note:** The Elliptic curves Cure25519 and Curve3617 are available only if you select the crypto standalone mode during build.

-The newer verisons (starting with 4.1) implement an extensible mechanisms to define algorithm selection policies that control selection of Hash, symmetric cipher, and the SRTP authentication.
+The newer versions (starting with 4.1) implement an extensible mechanisms to define algorithm selection policies that control selection of Hash, symmetric cipher, and the SRTP authentication.
 Currently two policies exist: _Standard_ and _PreferNonNist_.
 The Standard policy selects algorihms based on the